bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 # 16
 ^1^ He also said to his disciples, “There was a certain rich man who had a manager.
 An accusation was made to him that this man was wasting his possessions. ^2^ He called him, and said to him, ‘What is this that I hear about you?
 Give an accounting of your management, for you can no longer be manager.’

 ^3^ “The manager said within himself, ‘What will I do, seeing that my lord is taking away the management position from me?
 I don’t have strength to dig.
-I am ashamed to beg. ^4^ I know what I will do, so that when I am removed from management, they may receive me into their houses.’ ^5^ Calling each one of his lord’s debtors to him, he said to the first, ‘How much do you owe to my lord?’ ^6^ He said, ‘A hundred batos^^ of oil.’
+I am ashamed to beg. ^4^ I know what I will do, so that when I am removed from management, they may receive me into their houses.’ ^5^ Calling each one of his lord’s debtors to him, he said to the first, ‘How much do you owe to my lord?’ ^6^ He said, ‘A hundred batos^a^ of oil.’
 He said to him, ‘Take your bill, and sit down quickly and write fifty.’ ^7^ Then he said to another, ‘How much do you owe?’
-He said, ‘A hundred cors+ 16:7 100 cors = about 2,110 litres or 600 bushels. of wheat.’
+He said, ‘A hundred cors^b^ of wheat.’
 He said to him, ‘Take your bill, and write eighty.’
-^[16:6 100 batos is about 395 litres or 104 U. S. gallons.]
+^a^[**16:6** 100 batos is about 395 litres or 104 U. S. gallons.] ^b^[**16:7** 100 cors = about 2,110 litres or 600 bushels.]

 ^8^ “His lord commended the dishonest manager because he had done wisely, for the children of this world are, in their own generation, wiser than the children of the light. ^9^ I tell you, make for yourselves friends by means of unrighteous mammon, so that when you fail, they may receive you into the eternal tents. ^10^ He who is faithful in a very little is faithful also in much.
 He who is dishonest in a very little is also dishonest in much. ^11^ If therefore you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches? ^12^ If you have not been faithful in that which is another’s, who will give you that which is your own? ^13^ No servant can serve two masters, for either he will hate the one and love the other; or else he will hold to one and despise the other.
-You aren’t able to serve God and Mammon.”^^
+You aren’t able to serve God and Mammon.”^a^
-^[16:13 “Mammon” refers to riches or a false god of wealth.]
+^a^[**16:13** “Mammon” refers to riches or a false god of wealth.]

 ^14^ The Pharisees, who were lovers of money, also heard all these things, and they scoffed at him. ^15^ He said to them, “You are those who justify yourselves in the sight of men, but God knows your hearts.
 For that which is exalted amongst men is an abomination in the sight of God.